locationtech/geomesa/docs/tutorials/geomesa-examples-gdelt.rst

 DataStore Initialization
 ------------------------

-`GeoTools <http://www.geotools.org/>`__ uses a ``SimpleFeatureType`` to represent the schema for individual ``SimpleFeature``\ s created from the GDELT data.
+`GeoTools <http://www.geotools.org>`__ uses a ``SimpleFeatureType`` to represent the schema for individual ``SimpleFeatures`` created from the GDELT data.
 We can easily create a schema for the GDELT ``SimpleFeatureType`` using the `GeoTools DataUtilities class <http://docs.geotools.org/latest/userguide/library/main/feature.html>`__.
-The schema string is a comma separated list of attribute descriptors of the form "<name>:<class>", e.g. "Year:Integer".
+The schema string is a comma separated list of attribute descriptors of the form ":", e.g. "Year:Integer".
 Some attributes may have a third term with an appended "hint", e.g. "geom:Point:srid=4236", and the default geometry attribute is often prepended with an asterisk.
 For example, a complete schema string for a ``SimpleFeatureType`` describing a city with a latitude/longitude point, a name, and a population might be "\*geom:Point:srid=4326,cityname:String,population:Integer".

 This is how ``GDELTIngest.java`` creates the ``SimpleFeatureType`` for the GDELT event data:

 .. code-block:: java
-    :linenos:

     static List<String> attributes = Lists.newArrayList(
         "GLOBALEVENTID:Integer",